Hypermario/google-photos-exif/README.md

 A tool to populate missing `DateTimeOriginal` EXIF metadata in Google Photos takeout, using Google's JSON metadata.

-**With added .supplemental-metadata prefix logic, and other fixes !**
+**With added .supplemental-metadata suffix logic, and other fixes !**

 ## Table of Contents